 Two photos sensors

-However, the development of feature post is a bit of a gadget.
-This however can adjust – again a posteriori, or live – the aperture of the lens to change the blur in the background.
+However, the development of a feature post is a bit of a gadget.
+This, however, can adjust – again a posteriori, or live – the aperture of the lens to change the blur in the background.
 All this is software, not hardware, and the effect is sometimes a little too strong to seem real.
 But we can not blame Honor not to leave the choice to the user and this is a good point.
 Especially since it is possible to independently adjust the exposure of the development zone.
-The Honor 6+ also has a HDR mode, panoramic mode and a black night mode (for use with a tripod).
+The Honor 6+ also has an HDR mode, panoramic mode and a black night mode (for use with a tripod).
 The HDR mode is convincing enough to bring out the dark portions of pictures.

 Good battery life